krishn-kant-raj/Library_Management_System/README.md

 When you will download it's .zip file the folder name will be like "Library_Management_System-master".
 Do not forget to paste it in E:\ drive and rename the above mentioned folder name as "Library_Management_System".
-Follow the path to execute it perfectly in your system "E:\Library_Management_System\Setup\Library Management System.xlsm". if you are cloning this repositotry then you don't have need to rename the directry name.
+Follow the path to execute it perfectly in your system "E:\Library_Management_System\Setup\Library Management System.xlsm". if you are cloning this repositotry then you don't have need to rename the directry.
-It's mendatory to clone it in E:\ (E drive).
+It's mendatory to clone it in E:\ (E drive) or paste the cloned repository directry in E drive.
 If you are getting any error then please follow the above given path.
-You will get the full documentation in Doc folder.
+You will get the full documentation in Doc Directory.
 You can read the pdf or open html file for details.
 Find Read me.txt file in LibraryRule folder to change Library Time Table image.
 You will get documentations in Doc folder.